AyoMoses1/hrvcc/SETUP_GUIDE.md

 ✅ Customize branding in `lib/constants.ts`
 ✅ Add your logo to `public/`
 ✅ Modify theme colors in `tailwind.config.ts`
-✅ Extend database models in `prisma/schema.prisma`
+✅ Add new migrations in `migrations/` directory
 ✅ Add seed data for testing

 ## Production Deployment